Problem

-After starting Terraform Enterprise (TFE), you may encounter the following error when accessing the default URL:
+After starting Terraform Enterprise (TFE), you may encounter the following error when accessing the application URL.

 Cause

-This issue occurs when TLS termination happens before the traffic reaches the Terraform Enterprise instance — for example, if a load balancer or routing layer terminates HTTPS and then forwards unencrypted HTTP traffic to TFE’s HTTPS listener.
+This error occurs when TLS termination happens at a network layer before traffic reaches the Terraform Enterprise instance.
+For example, a load balancer or an OpenShift route may terminate HTTPS and then forward unencrypted HTTP traffic to the TFE instance's HTTPS listener, causing the application to reject the mismatched request.

 apiVersion: route.openshift.io/v1